terraform-community-modules/tf_aws_private_subnet_nat_gateway/README.md

 - `name` - Name (optional)
 - `vpc_id` - VPC id
-- `cidrs` - Comma-separated list of private subnet CIDR blocks
+- `cidrs` - List of private subnet CIDR blocks
-- `azs` - Comma-separated list of availability zones
+- `azs` - List of availability zones
-- `public_subnet_ids` - Comma-separated list of public subnet ids where NAT gateway will be created
+- `public_subnet_ids` - List of public subnet ids where NAT gateway will be created
 - `nat_gateways_count` - Number of NAT gateways to create (should be at least 1).
 For high-availability make it equal to public subnets.
 - `map_public_ip_on_launch` - Boolean that controls the subnets ability to assign public ip addresses (default=true).